 Diamonds with twinning wisps can still be stunning, high-quality stones.
 By looking at the diamond up close, you can determine if the inclusion impacts the diamond’s appearance.
 Or you can ask one of our experts for help.

 When evaluating a diamond’s clarity, the main goal is to find an eye-clean diamond.
-If you can find one in a lower clarity grade, you can save on price, allowing you to spend more on the most critical component of a diamond: cut quality.
+If you can find one in a lower clarity grade, you can save on price, allowing you to spend more on the most critical component: the diamond cut.

 Before you buy a diamond, get personal buying advice from industry veterans.
 We'll help you get the best diamond for the money.